 Summer into fall is the best of all, a time when last-blast sweet, ripe tomatoes might have first-of-the-year butternut squash as a bin neighbor at the produce store.
 Here’s a bushel of recipes (roughly evenly split between a summer bent and an autumnal one) that, together, speak to right now.

 When corn is new, we want to eat it straight from the cob, as fresh and unadorned as possible.
 As the season lumbers to an end, though, we’re looking for new ways to eat it—and, frankly, for ways that take advantage of the starchiness and diminished sugar of late summer corn—like this delicious fritter recipe.
 Get our Crispy Corn Fritters recipe.

 Though they might come from greenhouses 9 months of the year, peppers come into their own after mid-summer.
 By late summer, just as fall is massing at the gates, local sweet peppers are at their peak.
-This tart recipe takes beautiful advantage of that.
+This elegant tart takes beautiful advantage of that and pairs them with salty feta and creamy ricotta cheese.
 Get our Roasted Red Pepper Tart recipe.